GeorgiaSamaritaki/BladeDash/Notes.md

 # 159
 Variables can be binded to the editor using `UPROPERTY(meta = (BindWidget))` its important that the cariable name is exactly the same (see HealthBar.h)

+`UPROPERTY()` also makes sure varibles are not initialised with garbage data